reiji061/flower-searcher/README.md

 python manage.py runserver

-Open your web browser and visit http://localhost:8000 to access the FlowerSearcher app.🌺17種類の花の分類を行うことができる花検索アプリFlowerSearcherを作成した。バックエンドにはDjangoにより開発を行なった。また、分類におけるAIモデルとしてResNetを用いている。
+Open your web browser and visit http://localhost:8000 to access the FlowerSearcher app.